-Unless you’re replacing someone, you’ll need to provide a new employee with desk space, computer and more.
+Unless you’re replacing someone, you’ll need to provide a new employee with desk space, a computer and more.
 The IPD Blue Chip Office Index put the total property cost per occupant at £4,800.

 Estimated cost: £4,800.

 It doesn’t end there.
-There are an array of other costs to consider such as the HR costs to deal with new starters, holiday cover, cover for maternity leave, sick days, company cars, software licences and more.
+There are an array of other costs to consider such as the HR costs to deal with new starters, holiday cover, cover for maternity leave, sick days, company cars, software licenses, and more.

 Estimated cost: £8,000.

 So, for your £27,600 paid new staff member, you’ll actually need to budget for something closer to £50,000 in their first year of employment.